Four Proactive Steps You Can Take to Protect Your Operation

 Your maintenance program should also include regular visual inspections of the tank battery sites.
 Keep an eye open for rusty spots that have the potential to turn into holes.

-When new infrastructure is being installed, make sure there is appropriate field oversight and documentation throughout the installation process.
+When new infrastructure is being installed, make sure there are appropriate field oversight and documentation throughout the installation process.
 Also, consider conducting inspections throughout the process to help ensure that infrastructure/equipment is being installed properly.

-Tank batteries and equipment at lease sites can be particularly susceptible to lighting strikes.
+Tank batteries and equipment at lease sites can be particularly susceptible to lightning strikes.
 To help mitigate this risk, consider installing lightning protection and maintaining a secondary containment around the tanks for an added layer of defense.
 Many states have statutory containment guidelines.
-At a minimum the containment should hold 110% of the volume of the largest tank.
+At a minimum, the containment should hold 110% of the volume of the largest tank.
 That way, if a spill does occur, it is limited to the inside of the containment area, making it easier to clean up.

-Develop a record keeping system for your maintenance program that tracks when you’ve inspected your sites and flow lines.
+Develop a record-keeping system for your maintenance program that tracks when you’ve inspected your sites and flowlines.
 This will assist in potential legal defense of a claim as to what maintenance has occurred and reference your proactive efforts.
 We also recommend you document your policies and procedures for this reason.